thecodejedi/Paket.VisualStudio/README.md

 Pease send pullrequests as you see fit!

-This package is not hosted on Visual Studio Gallery and needs to be downloaded manually.
+This package is not hosted on Visual Studio Gallery.)

 Features